upasana099/Control-of-SCARA-Robot-in-Gazebo/README.md

--	In this video the velocity in the x direction is 0, whereas in the y and z direction the velocity given is 1 unit.
+-	In this video the velocity in the x direction is 0, whereas in the y and z directions the velocity given is 1 unit.